agoering/spice-pinball/docs/transistors.md

 <img src="https://learn.adafruit.com/system/assets/assets/000/002/348/large1024/learn_arduino_transistor.png?1396782158" style="width: 650px"/>

-To make the second red LED (connected to a resistor and a transistor) light up, use a **resistor** to connect the base of the transistor to a high voltage as shown below.
-As in the LED case, we will use a resistor between the high voltage and the transistor base.
+To make the second red LED (connected to a resistor and a transistor) light up, connect the base of the transistor to a high voltage through the resistor, as shown below.

 <img src="{{ site.baseurl }}/img/led-transistor-connection.jpeg" style="width: 650px"/>